Whoa, I’m getting fancy and inserting pictures in my entries! I can barely contain myself too!

 Oh Facebook.
 How we love to hate Facebook.
 As much as I enjoy keeping with old friends or out of town friends, Facebook can honestly be the biggest pain in the ass that ever existed.
 As a musician, you’re forever balancing the fine line of keeping people on Facebook because they might be useful connections later on in your career, or deleting them because their posts are annoying.

 The violinist I mentioned in my previous post “That one violinist” is definitely an example someone who I would unfriend any day if I wasn’t a musician.
-If you haven’t read that post, please take a couple minutes to at least skim over it so the next few paragraphs make more sense.
 Pretty much the only reason I keep him on Facebook is to have that connection.
 I could do without his pretentious pictures with his violin and statuses bragging about how much he practices and competitions he’s won.
 I could do without the hundreds of comments and likes he gets from his “fans”.
-Honestly if I had no idea what was going on in his life, I think my overall quality of life would be better.
 You’re probably thinking another thing that I could do would be to keep him as a friend but block his statuses from my news feed.
 I’ve seriously considered doing that, but haven’t actually made an intention to do that.
-I find myself somewhat morbidly curious about his life.
-If anything, I try to get past how annoying and frustrating I find his posts and mock them.
-I have a small group of friends and school and we just mock everything he posts and says on Facebook and comment on just how ridiculous they are.

 I gave up on liking and commenting on the violinist’s posts a long time ago.
 I simply will not support his incessant bragging and twisting of words to make his accomplishments sound more profound than they actually are.
 It is still painful to see people that I thought were my friends liking and commenting on his statuses.
 People who have never once liked or commented on my statuses are all over his.
 I accomplish great things too, and I don’t leave out pertinent details.
 Why don’t these people appreciate my accomplishments too?
 Well, frankly, my accomplishments will never measure up to his.
 Everything I do, he will always be one-upping me, or five-upping me to be realistic.
 Anything I do will seem trivial or insignificant compared to what he does, even if I’m proud of it and worked really hard for it.
 I know I shouldn’t really compare myself to others like this, but it’s almost inevitable in a career in music.
 Your whole career is based on what people think about you.
 Obviously, no one is going to pick employers/musicians based on how many likes their Facebook posts get, but it’s still irritating in the short term.

 Perhaps I should take a break from Facebook?
 Perhaps delete my account or at least the app from my phone for a bit?
 I’ve thought about it, but I haven’t done it yet.
 As irrational and wrapped up I get about what people post and the likes they get, I’m eventually able to calm down and rationalize it.
 The moment I can’t eventually come back to rationality is when I take a Facebook break.
 At the end of the day, it’s not about how many likes you get and how “popular” you are, it’s about your work ethic.
 I fight everyday to improve my intonation and overall technique.
-I’m nowhere near where I should be for my level, but the work that I’ve done in the past 3 years of university are certainly commendable.
+The work that I’ve done in the past 3 years of university are certainly commendable.
 I may not have won a competition or gotten an award to back up my improvement, but I know that I’ve improved and my teacher knows that I’ve improved and that’s all that matters.
 If other people don’t recognize the incredible amount of work I’ve put in to my technique, then that’s their problem.